The Long Winter

 “It was You who set all the boundaries of the earth; You made both summer and winter.” – Psalm 74:17

-My kids have been home, because of illness, vacation, or snow days, for 48 of the last 66 days.
-After many days in a row of staying in and getting on each other's nerves, yesterday we decided that was it.
-Who cares if weather.com was threatening "killing temperatures"?
+My kids had been home because of illness, vacation, and snow days for 48 of the last 66 days.
+After many days in a row of staying in and getting on each other’s nerves, we decided that was it.
 We were going to kill each other if we stayed inside one more minute.
-Better to die of natural causes.

 We tried to go sledding.
 We got lost on the way to the sledding hill.
 When we finally arrived, crabby and exhausted, we only made it halfway up the hill, sinking into snow up to our waists at every step.